bufbuild/protobuf-es/MANUAL.md

 #### Why use `f.import()`?

-The natural instinct would be to simply print your own import statements as `f.print("import { Foo } from 'bar'")`, but this is not the recommended approach.
-Using `f.import()` has many advantages such as:
+The natural instinct is to simply print your own import statements as `f.print("import { Foo } from 'bar'")`, but we don't recommend this approach.
+Using `f.import()` has many advantages, such as:

-- **Conditional imports**: Import statements belong at the top of a file, but you usually only find out later whether you need the import, such as further in your code in a nested if statement.
-Conditionally printing the import symbol will only generate the import statement when it is actually used.
+- **Conditional imports**: Import statements belong at the top of a file, but you usually only find out later in your
+  code whether you need the import, such as in a nested if statement.
+Conditionally printing the import symbol only generates the import statement when it's actually used.
-- **Preventing name collisions**: For example if you `import { Foo } from "bar"` and `import { Foo } from "baz"` , `f.import()` will automatically rename one of them `Foo$1`, preventing name collisions in your import statements and code.
+- **Preventing name collisions**: For example, if you `import { Foo } from "bar"` and `import { Foo } from "baz"`, `f.import()` automatically renames one of them `Foo$1`, preventing name collisions in your import statements and code.
 - **Import styles**: If the plugin option `js_import_style=legacy_commonjs` is set, code is automatically generated with `require()` calls instead of `import` statements.